Dr. Ron Remick

 Dr. Remick has published over 200 articles, letters and book chapters in a variety of scientific journals.

-In 2008 he became the Medical Director of the Psychiatric Clinics at the Mood Disorders Association of BC, a Canadian not-for-profit organization, where he pioneered the introduction of patient-focused group medical visits.
+In 2008 he became the Medical Director of the Psychiatric Clinics here at the Mood Disorders Association of BC, where he pioneered the introduction of patient-focused group medical visits.

 He strongly believes that educated patients – “informed consumers” – are most likely to receive the best care; it is this philosophy that drives his approach to patient care.